-Paul knew that pre-occupation with such things were detrimental to a believer's spiritual growth, and could easily act as a trap, which could trip up a spiritual believer, in their Christian walk.
-Paul knew that disputes over unclean food, Sabbath regulations, observing feasts and other holy observances, together with debating about genealogies and other Mosaic practices, were a hindrance to spiritual growth, and unprofitable for the man or woman of God.
+Paul knew that pre-occupation with such things was detrimental to a believer's spiritual growth and could easily act as a trap which could trip up a spiritual believer in their Christian walk.
+Paul knew that disputes over unclean food, Sabbath regulations, observing feasts, and other holy observances, together with debating about genealogies and other Mosaic practices, were a hindrance to spiritual growth, and unprofitable for the man or woman of God.

-It was not only in Paul's days that such divisive practices were evident within the Church, but today, similar divisive things are taking place, which promotes division within the body of Christ, and criticism of other Christian brothers and sisters, which causes confusion in the congregation.
+It was not only in Paul's days that such divisive practices were evident within the Church, but today, similar divisive things are taking place which promote division within the Body of Christ and criticism of other Christian brothers and sisters, which causes confusion in the congregation.

-Paul clearly teaches that those that engage in such divisive tactics within a Church congregation should receive appropriate warning from the elders.
-However, should such a person continue in their disruptive behaviour, then they should be removed from the Church.. knowing that such a man is perverted and is sinning, being self-condemned.
+Paul clearly teaches that those that engage in such divisive tactics within a church congregation should receive appropriate warnings from the elders.
+However, should such a person continue in their disruptive behaviour, then they should be removed from the church, "knowing that such a man is perverted and is sinning, being self-condemned."

 How important that the wise teachings of Paul, on division within the church, are applied in congregations today - if men and women are to grow in grace and in a knowledge of our Lord and Saviour, Jesus Christ.

-Heavenly Father, thank You for the wise instruction of Paul about division within the church, and the need to address those that are divisive.
-Keep me from becoming entrapped in any form of legalism, help me to recognise and avoid many of the heresies, unbiblical teachings and legalistic rituals that are infiltrating so many congregations today, and give Church elders the wisdom and discernment to address any division within the body of Christ, speedily, wisely and biblically, so that others may not be misled.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the wise instruction of Paul about division within the church and the need to address those that are divisive.
+Keep me from becoming entrapped in any form of legalism, and help me to recognise and avoid many of the heresies, unbiblical teachings, and legalistic rituals, that are infiltrating so many congregations today.
+Give church elders the wisdom and discernment to address any division within the Body of Christ, speedily, wisely, and biblically, so that others may not be misled.
+This I ask in Jesus' name, AMEN.